tewhatuora/air-fhir-ig/input/pagecontent/StructureDefinition-air-careplan-intro.md

+**NOTE: THIS PAGE DESCRIBES FEATURES UNDERGOING DEVELOPMENT, SO IS PROVIDED FOR INFORMATION ONLY.**

 ### Introduction

 The FHIR CarePlan resource is a structured representation of a consumer’s assigned immunisation schedule, supporting coordination, tracking, and delivery of vaccinations across various antigen groups.
 Within the immunisation domain, each CarePlan defines a specific Antigen Group Vaccination (AGV) schedule for an individual and organises all related vaccination activities into a coherent and accessible format.